Steak and Shrimp Fajita

 Step eight

-I get my two sauté pans and heat them on medium.
-In one I add 2 tablespoons olive oil and then add 2 tablespoons butter in the other.
+I heat my two sauté pans or cast-iron skillets on medium.
+In one I add two tablespoons olive oil and then add two tablespoons butter in the other.

 Step nine